tohojo/bufferbloat-net/content/bloat/wiki/What_can_I_do_about_Bufferbloat.md

 * [Speedtest.net Test](https://speedtest.net)
 * [Cloudflare Speed Test](https://speed.cloudflare.com)

-If the latency increases when there's traffic, you have bufferbloat.
-If the increase is small
-(less than 20-30 msec),
-bufferbloat is well under control.
+If the test shows latency below 15-25 msec, it means that bufferbloat is under control.
+If a test shows higher latency, you likely have bufferbloat.
 For more details about testing, read the [Tests for Bufferbloat](./Tests_for_Bufferbloat.md) page.